Our Own Assumptions Are Hard To See

 The term Universal Science Fiction is an attempt to call out and reclaim what science fiction should have been from the beginning: a truly inclusive**, innovative genre for people who wish to read about and write about worlds that might differ considerably from their own.
 The term envisions a genre that -at its best- can fully explore innumerable possibilities we can imagine as humans for positive futures as it takes us on journeys into new worlds.

 Based on the early years in the 2000s, it’s clear that we will either not really make it too much further into the Anthropocene, or, if we are able to change courses and grow towards more equitable living, that the best ideas for living in harmony, in peace and in prosperity are still to come.
 Universal science fiction can show readers some glimpses of those better days.

-**Being truly inclusive in this sense does not mean applying some quota of percentages for having to include characters of all genders and all ethnicities, classes, abilities and so on in each and every book.
+**Being truly inclusive in this sense does not mean applying some happy quota of percentages including characters of all genders and all ethnicities, classes, abilities and so on in each and every book.

 Can It Be Universal If It Doesn’t Include Everyone Overtly?